-The Vermont Agency of Natural Resources (Agency) received a renewal application for the permit to discharge into the designated receiving water from the above-named applicant on November 30, 2015.
-The facilities previous permit was issued on July 1, 2011.
+The Secretary of the Vermont Agency of Natural Resources (Secretary) received a renewal application for the permit to discharge into the designated receiving water from the above-named applicant on October 17, 2017, with additional information submitted on March 6, 2018.
+The facility's previous permit was issued on April 1, 2013.
 The previous permit (hereafter referred to as the "current permit") has been administratively continued, pursuant to 3 V.S.A. § 814, as the applicant filed a complete application for permit reissuance within the prescribed time period as per the Vermont Water Pollution Control Permit Regulations (VWPCPR) § 13.5(b).
 At this time, the Secretary has made a tentative decision to reissue the discharge permit.